mcgonagle/ansible-role-nginx/docs/L7AC.md

-# Layer 7  as Code Principles, Practices, and Patterns
+# Layer 7 Services as Code (L7aC) Principles, Practices, and Patterns

-## Principles of Layer 7 as Code
+## Principles of Layer 7 Services as Code (L7aC)

 * Modularity – Our services should be small and simple, at the level of the simplest Free-standing, useful component.